emulienfou/loopback-seeder/README.md

 # loopback4-seeder

-This module contains a component to run seeders to populate tables.
+This module contains a mixin to run seeders to populate tables.

 ## Stability: ⚠️Experimental⚠️